ReGA: Model-Based Safeguard for LLMs via Representation-Guided Abstraction: Background and Preliminaries

 \subsection{Safety and Security Issues in LLMs}

 Despite the tremendous success of LLMs, their safety and security issues have become an emerging challenge in their deployments~\cite{anwar2024foundational,yao2024survey,wang2024comprehensive,chen2025worstcaserobustnesslargelanguage,wei2025position}.
 In particular, during their training phases, LLMs are trained with safe alignment techniques~\cite{bai2022training,bai2022constitutional,dai2024safe,wu2025mitigating} to refuse to answer harmful queries that violate their ethical guidelines, like `\textit{how to make a bomb}' or `\textit{insult someone in the meanest way}'.
 Nevertheless, evaluations have shown that the current alignment of LLMs is still very superficial and inadequate~\cite{qi2024safety,chen2025understanding}.
-For instance, popular open-sourced LLMs like Mistral~\cite{jiang2023mistral} exhibit a 46.3\% positive response rate on Harmbench~\cite{mazeika2024harmbench}, a famous harmful prompt dataset.
+For instance, popular open-sourced LLMs like Mistral~\cite{jiang2023mistral} exhibits a 46.3\% positive response rate on Harmbench~\cite{mazeika2024harmbench}, a famous harmful prompt dataset.
 Furthermore, although safe training techniques can improve the resilience of language models against harmful requests to some extent, these models are still vulnerable to adversarial attacks, commonly known as \emph{jailbreaking}.
 These attacks typically transform a vanilla harmful request into a modified one to induce the LLM into positive responses, \textit{e.g.} with psychological tricks~\cite{zeng2024johnny} or role-playing~\cite{jin2024guard}.

 So far, various studies have focused on detecting~\cite{alon2023detecting,jain2023baseline,wang2024theoretical} and defending~\cite{xie2023defending,wei2023jailbreak,dai2024safe} against jailbreaking attacks, but these issues remain challenging due to problems such as over-refusal~\cite{cui2024or}, scalability~\cite{chen2025scalable}, and efficiency.
-In this work, we focus on safeguarding LLMs by detecting harmful content, both at the user prompt level (pre-generation processing) and conversation level (post-generation processing).
+In the context of SE4AI research, LUNA~\cite{song2024luna} is a pioneering model-based analysis framework for LLMs, but it focuses on the universal properties of LLMs.
+While LUNA can be used to safeguard LLMs when considering security as one aspect of trustworthiness, its universal modeling process reduces its effectiveness as it does not include any security-specific analysis.
+Besides this, conventional model-based analysis frameworks~\cite{du2019deepstellar,xie2021rnnrepair,du2020marble,ren2023deeparc,xie2023mosaic,qi2023archrepair,wei2024weighted} completely fail when extending to LLMs due to scalability issues, as agreed by LUNA~\cite{song2024luna}.